-- Add 250g mixed frozen vegetables (peas, green beans, sweetcorn, carrots)
+Add 250g of mixed frozen vegetables (including peas, green beans, sweetcorn, carrots)

-- Bring to the boil and simmer on a high heat for 7 minutes, stirring regularly
+Bring the ingredients to a boil and simmer on high heat for 7 minutes, stirring regularly.

-- Drain the soaked rice and in a separate pan, add the rice to fresh boiled water with a 1:2 volume ratio (i.e. 1 cup of rice to 2 cups of water).
+Drain the soaked rice in a separate pan add the rice to freshly boiled water with a 1:2 volume ratio (i.e. 1 cup of rice to 2 cups of water).
 Simmer until the rice has cooked through and water has been soaked up.

 In a 3rd pan, fry one chopped onion in one tablespoon of oil until golden brown.